mlochbaum/BQN/implementation/versusc.md

 - Multiple comparisons with the result in a bitmask. x86 has the very useful `movmsk` family of instructions to move a bit from each element of a vector register into a general-purpose register.
 As far as I know, portable C can't get at the full result of this—clang can use it to test if any comparison is true, but nothing else.
 Since C doesn't really treat packed-bit formats as native, recognizing the conditions where `movmsk` could be used is pretty tough.
 Still, it closes off optimization opportunities in many places.

 - Conditional-move instructions.
-Various things like binary search and branchless merges turn into a guessing game because compilers have all sorts of [weird](https://kristerw.github.io/2022/05/24/branchless/) and sometimes [buggy](https://github.com/llvm/llvm-project/issues/39374) (can it really be… it's finally fixed!) heuristics for determing whether `if (cond) a=b` should use a consistently fast branchless instruction or a branch that could be slightly faster or many times slower.
+Various things like binary search and branchless merges turn into a guessing game because compilers have all sorts of [weird](https://kristerw.github.io/2022/05/24/branchless/) and sometimes [buggy](https://github.com/llvm/llvm-project/issues/39374) (can it really be… it's finally fixed!) heuristics for determining whether `if (cond) a=b` should use a consistently fast branchless instruction or a branch that could be slightly faster or many times slower.
 Really fixing this would require compiler extension though.
 I would definitely support an intrinsic that you can apply to a condition that says "don't you dare branch on this" (with an error if it's not possible).
 A `__branchless_choice(cond, a, b)` intrinsic also makes a lot of sense to me.